blackboxnlp/2020/index.md

 To promote accessibility across timezones, the programme is divided into three blocks.
 All talks and posters will be presented twice, in two different blocks.
 A detailed version of the programme is available [here](program.md).

 All plenary sessions will be held in zoom, where we will livestream the keynote and oral presentations, that are followed by a live Q&A. Questions can be asked in rocket chat during the presentations.
-Poster sessions will be held in gather town.
-For the links to both the zoom session, rocketchat channel, we refer to the conference website.
+Poster sessions will be held in gather town. **The links to the zoom session, gather.town space and the rocketchat channel can be found on the [EMNLP page of the workshop](https://virtual.2020.emnlp.org/workshop_WS-25.html)** (only accessible with conference registration).

 ### Block B